School of Engineering

 Why study engineering?

-As a global leader in engineering education, including being ranked No. 16 in the world for Automation and Control Engineering, this is the place to develop world-changing solutions.
+As a global leader in engineering education, this is the place to develop world-changing solutions.

 Research